 Tapping into the flexible lawyer market can provide a solution.
 A flexible law resource firm like Orbit can find you a pre-vetted, appropriately skilled lawyer at short notice.
 This can significantly offset some of the pressures faced by in-house teams.

-If you’re looking for a flexible and practical legal resourcing solution to a temporary gap in your legal team or for a new project, email or call Adelaide Wilkinson for a confidential conversation on how Orbit can work for you.
+If you’re looking for a flexible and practical legal resourcing solution to a temporary gap in your legal team or for a new project, email or call Greg Monks for a confidential conversation on how Orbit can work for you.